 Interested in Becoming a CPSP Provider?

 A physician, certified nurse midwife, certified family or pediatric nurse practitioner, hospital, community clinic, or medical group that provides prenatal care can apply to become a CPSP provider.
-CPSP providers must be approved Medi-Cal providers and have the NPI number registered with Medi-Cal.
+CPSP providers must be approved Medi-Cal providers and have their National Provider Identifier (NPI) registered with Medi-Cal.

 The Perinatal Services Coordinator (PSC) can help with the application and certification process and provide ongoing support, technical assistance, and education for staff.
 Please call 619-542-4053 or send us an email.

 - CPSP is part of the California Department of Public Health MCAH.
 More information is available at https://www.cdph.ca.gov/Programs/CFH/DMCAH/CPSP/Pages/default.aspx.